sapcc/networking-ccloud/doc/source/configuration/config-input.rst

 leaf:
     a=fist leaf in pair, b=second leaf in pair
 role:
-    optional, any sequence of numbers and lower case digits, such as bb147
+    any sequence of lower case characters followed by digits as a pod identifier, such as bb147.
+The pod identifier is optional.

 Netbox Query::